MthezX/MicrogradCSharp/README.md

 | 1        | 1        | 0,026877 |

 The outputs are very close to the 0 and 1 we wanted - the output will never be exactly 0 or 1.

+## Learn more

+This project was inspired by by Andrej Karpathy's GitHub project [micrograd](https://github.com/karpathy/micrograd) and YouTube video [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0).